What is an Interest Rate Cap?

 - The Borrower will incur a premium cost, usually paid up front

-- If the floating rate fails to rise above the Cap strike rate during the tenor of the Cap, the Borrower may feel that no value was received
+- If the floating rate remains below the Cap strike rate during the tenor of the Swap, the Borrower may feel they received no value

 Interest rate cap example: